Mangum, Oklahoma

-Mangum is a city in and county seat of Greer County, Oklahoma, United States.
-The population was 3,010 at the 2010 census.
-It was originally part of Old Greer County in the Texas panhandle.
+Mangum is a city in and the county seat of Greer County, Oklahoma, United States.
+The population was 2,762 as of the 2020 United States census.
+Mangum was originally part of Old Greer County in the Texas panhandle.
 The community was named for A. S. Mangum, who owned the land on which the town was founded in 1882.
 It became part of the Oklahoma Territory in 1896, and thus part of the state of Oklahoma on November 16, 1907.

 History

 Beginning in 1876, the nearby Great Western Cattle Trail was used to drive cattle north from Texas to market.
 The community of Mangum began in 1882 when Henry Clay Sweet established it on land granted to A. S. Mangum by the state of Texas.
 The Mangum post office was established April 15, 1886.
 This part of Texas (old Greer County) was given to Oklahoma in 1896.
 During Mangum's early days, the community's economy largely depended on very large cattle ranches owned or leased by land companies such as the Day Land and Cattle Company of Texas and the Franklyn Land and Cattle Company, an English syndicate.
 The local cowboys called Mangum "Tin City" because so many tin cans were unrolled and nailed over the wooden planks that served as sidewalks.

 The Kiser Salt Works, named for owner Ben Kiser and located on the Elm Fork of the Red River was one of the earliest production operations in what would become western Oklahoma.